mzdaniel/loadconfig/docs/README.rst

 loadconfig dynamically creates a python configuration ordered dictionary from sources like the command line, configuration files and yaml strings that can be used in python code and shell scripts.
-Dependencies are pyyaml, clg and six.
+Dependencies are pyyaml and clg.

 Installation